Thank you. We'll take a look, and if it's relevant we'll publish the story.

 In 2021 the median annual wage for 'Farmworkers, Farm, Ranch, and Aquacultural Animals' was $29,630, or $14.24 hourly

 'Farmworkers, Farm, Ranch, and Aquacultural Animals' are paid 35.2% lower than the national median wage, which stands at $45,760

 * Data from the Bureau of Labor Statistics

-As of 2020 there were 36,820 people employed as Farmworkers, Farm, Ranch, and Aquacultural Animals.
+As of 2021 there were 34,140 people employed as Farmworkers, Farm, Ranch, and Aquacultural Animals within the United States.

 Attend to live farm, ranch, open range or aquacultural animals that may include cattle, sheep, swine, goats, horses and other equines, poultry, rabbits, finfish, shellfish, and bees.
 Attend to animals produced for animal products, such as meat, fur, skins, feathers, eggs, milk, and honey.
 Duties may include feeding, watering, herding, grazing, milking, castrating, branding, de-beaking, weighing, catching, and loading animals.
 May maintain records on animals; examine animals to detect diseases and injuries; assist in birth deliveries; and administer medications, vaccinations, or insecticides as appropriate.
 May clean and maintain animal housing areas.
 Includes workers who shear wool from sheep and collect eggs in hatcheries.

 SOC Code: 45-2093.00

 If you're thinking of starting a new career, or looking to change jobs, we've created a handy job search tool which might just help you land that perfect new role.